DigitaleDeltaOrg/C-API/open-api-definitions/index.md

 # Open API Definitions

 The following OAS 3.0.x definitions are available.
-They can be used for documentation or code generation, parsing, validation, etc. See [https://openapi.tools](https://openapi.tools).
+These can be used for documentation or code generation, parsing, validation, etc. See [https://openapi.tools](https://openapi.tools).

 ## Available definitions